juice-shop/multi-juicer/aws/README.md

 1. export your AWS credentials (`export AWS_PROFILE=awsuser`)
 2. check whether you have the right profile by doing `aws sts get-caller-identity` and make sure you have enough rights with the caller its identity and that the actual accountnumber displayed is the account designated for you to apply this TF to.
 3. Do `terraform init` (if required, use tfenv to select TF 0.13.1 or higher )
+4. The bucket ARN will be asked for in the next 2 steps.
+Take the one provided to you and add `arn:aws:s3:::` to the start. e.g. ``arn:aws:s3:::terraform-20221208123456789100000001`
-4. Do `terraform plan`
+5. Do `terraform plan`
-5. Do `terraform apply`.
+6. Do `terraform apply`.
 Note: the apply will take 10 to 20 minutes depending on the speed of the AWS backplane.
-6. When creation is done, do `aws eks update-kubeconfig --region eu-west-1 --name wrongsecrets-exercise-cluster --kubeconfig ~/.kube/wrongsecrets`
+7. When creation is done, do `aws eks update-kubeconfig --region eu-west-1 --name wrongsecrets-exercise-cluster --kubeconfig ~/.kube/wrongsecrets`
-7. Do `export KUBECONFIG=~/.kube/wrongsecrets`
+8. Do `export KUBECONFIG=~/.kube/wrongsecrets`
-8. Run `./build-an-deploy-aws.sh` to install all the required materials (helm for calico, secrets management, autoscaling, etc.)
+9. Run `./build-an-deploy-aws.sh` to install all the required materials (helm for calico, secrets management, autoscaling, etc.)

 Your EKS cluster should be visible in [EU-West-1](https://eu-west-1.console.aws.amazon.com/eks/home?region=eu-west-1#/clusters) by default.
 Want a different region?
 You can modify `terraform.tfvars` or input it directly using the `region` variable in plan/apply.